Bitterroot range ski routes

 Chaffin Creek

-The most popular objective in Chaffin Creek is probably the excellent Sliver Couloir of Sugarloaf peak.
+The most popular objective in Chaffin Creek is the excellent Sliver Couloir of Sugarloaf peak.
 The route and approach are fairly self explanatory.
 Once can ski from the exact summit, or stash skis where the snow gets thin above the couloir and walk up to the North summit for a great view of Trapper and the surrounding peaks.
-Early descent, Brian Story and John Leherman April 20, 2008.

 Sugarloaf peak.
 The Sliver couloir cleaves the cliffs at the top of the obvious open couloir.